-So, the story I share here today -- well, I'll share part of my own personal story of who I am.
-I certainly cannot speak for women, but I will aim to do my best to give voice to and bring and share some of the teachings that -- from women that have certainly been powerful influences and teachers in my life.
-And so, we'll see some pictures of that as we go through as well.
+8 So, the story I share here today -- well, 9 I'll share part of my own personal story of who I am.
+I 10 certainly cannot speak for women, but I will aim to do my 11 best to give voice to and bring and share some of the 12 teachings that -- from women that have certainly been 13 powerful influences and teachers in my life.
+And so, we'll 14 see some pictures of that as we go through as well.

-And, I want to note as a researcher, as an Indigenous researcher -- I get that research has certainly occupied a very negative space in Indigenous communities, in our communities and certainly in my community throughout history and today, present day.
-However, as Indigenous scholar, Linda Smith -- oh, Sylvia is one of my PhD supervisors.
-You know, I too tend to think of research as an opportunity for survival and for cultural survival.
+15 And, I want to note as a researcher, as an Indigenous researcher -- I get that research has certainly 16 17 occupied a very negative space in Indigenous communities, 18 in our communities and certainly in my community throughout history and today, present day.
+However, as Indigenous 19 scholar, Linda Smith -- oh, Sylvia is one of my PhD 20 supervisors.
+You know, I too tend to think of research as 21 an opportunity for survival and for cultural survival.
+22 you know, we're responsible for countering -- working to counter many of the colonial injustices that have been and continue to be right against us.
+And, I was reminded this morning by Paul that it's our voices that are needed here today, and that it's our stories and that it's my responsibility to do that.
+So, I thank him for that, although I don't think he's in the room at the moment.

-So, while certainly my MO, my rationale for doing the work that I do in research and education is certainly premised on this ideal of social justice where,
+23 So, while certainly my MO, my rationale for 24 doing the work that I do in research and education is 25 certainly premised on this ideal of social justice where,

-1 you know, we're responsible for countering working to 2 counter many of the colonial injustices that have been and 3 continue to be right against us.
-And, I was reminded this 4 morning by Paul that it's our voices that are needed here 5 today, and that it's our stories and that it's my 6 responsibility to do that.
-So, I thank him for that, 7 although I don't think he's in the room at the moment.
 8 Next slide, please.
-And so, I mentioned 9 that I'm from an Inuit community in NunatuKavut which is or 10 the Southeast coast of Labrador.
+And so, I mentioned 9 that I'm from an Inuit community in NunatuKavut which is on 10 the Southeast coast of Labrador.
 It's a remote island 11 community off the Southeast coast of Labrador, and the 12 nearest community is 60 miles away.

-13 So, it's primarily a fly-in, fly-out 14 community.
+So, it's primarily a fly-in, fly-out community.
 No road connection, no trees.
-So, the picture 15 next to it is actually where I live now in central Labrador 16 because there's trees there.
-In my community, there are no 17 trees, and there's no road access, and there is a short 18 period of ferry service boat during our few summer-like 19 months of the year.
-20 (LAUGHTER)
+So, the picture next to it is actually where I live now in central Labrador because there's trees there.
+In my community, there are no trees, and there's no road access, and there is a short period of ferry service boat during our few summer-like months of the year.

+(LAUGHTER)